onomyprotocol/ochain/docs/delegators/delegator-faq.md

 Validators and delegators earn revenue in exchange for their services.
 This revenue is given in three forms:

 - **Block provisions (Atoms):** They are paid in newly created Atoms.
 Block provisions exist to incentivize Atom holders to stake.
 The yearly inflation rate is calculated to target 2/3 bonded stake.
 If the total bonded stake in the network is less than 2/3 of the total Atom supply, inflation increases until it reaches 20%.
 If the total bonded stake is more than 2/3 of the Atom supply, inflation decreases until it reaches 7%.
 This means that if total bonded stake stays less than 2/3 of the total Atom supply for a prolonged period of time, unbonded Atom holders can expect their Atom value to deflate by 20% (compounded) per year.
-- **Transaction fees (various tokens):** Each transfer on the Cosmos Hub comes with transactions fees.
+- **Transaction fees (various tokens):** Each transfer on the Onomy comes with transactions fees.
 These fees can be paid in any currency that is whitelisted by the Hub's governance.
 Fees are distributed to bonded Atom holders in proportion to their stake.
 The first whitelisted token at launch is the ATOM.

 ## Validator Commission